thavelick/thavelick.github.io/drafts/nosetests_only_recurses_subfolders_that_are_modules.md

 title: nosetests Only Recurses Sub-folders That Are Modules
 publish_date: 2022-09-25
 ---
-# nosetests Only Recurses Sub-folders That Are Modules

 In a project I work on, we organize tests under a `tests` folder.
 Within that folder, of course, we have several levels of sub-folders.
 Recently I had a problem where some newer tests weren't being run with our build.
 It turns out